robaho/httpserver/README.md

 ```
 ## enable Http2

+Http2 support is enabled via Java system properties.

-Use `-Drobaho.net.httpserver.http2OverSSL` to enable Http2 only via SSL connections.
+Use `-Drobaho.net.httpserver.http2OverSSL=true` to enable Http2 only via SSL connections.

-Use `-Drobaho.net.httpserver.http2OverNonSSL` to enable Http2 on Non-SSL connections (which requires prior knowledge).
+Use `-Drobaho.net.httpserver.http2OverNonSSL=true` to enable Http2 on Non-SSL connections (which requires prior knowledge).
 The Http2 upgrade mechanism was deprecated in RFC 9113 so it is not supported.

 See the additional Http2 options in `ServerConfig.java`